 If your machine’s yaml doesn’t exist, you’ll need to grab a copy of the operator’s manual and generate entries for each of the lamps, switches, and coils.
 It can be helpful to use the machine yaml for another machine from the same manufacturer and vintage (and that machine’s manual) as a reference to get your machine’s yaml started.

-For completely custom games running on the PinballControllers controller boards (PDB16, 8×8, etc), you can use the example pdb.yaml to get you started.
+For completely custom games running on the PinballControllers controller boards (a P3-ROC w/ PDB16, 8×8, etc), you can use the example pdb.yaml to get you started.
 On a P3-ROC, it is imperative that you set your machine type to pdb!
 Also, forum user JoeShabadu has written an amazing getting started guide that includes a post getting your machine yaml right for custom P3-ROC machines (Page 1).
 The whole thread documents his P3-ROC wiring and first steps programming his custom machine is a really good read if you’re starting from scratch on a P3-ROC custom machine.
 Joe’s P3-ROC wiring/getting started tutorial Page 2, Page3 , Page 4, Page 5, and Page 6).

 sanity checking your machine yaml

 This is optional, but a nice progress milestone for the impatient who want their game flipping now🙂

 It can be a bit rough to try to get your game code up and running as the first thing you do, since you need to deal with your assets, etc. a good strategy is to use this code for a stripped down “first flips” game.
 It does nothing but load the machine yaml, initialize some things under the covers, and enable the flippers.

 If you save the following into a file called ‘

 first_flips.py‘, copy your machine yaml into the same folder as this file (call it